urbit/urbit/readme.md

 All code is pure ANSI C without any dependencies, except for the random seed generation which uses standard OS cryptography APIs.
 If you wish to be entirely portable define `ED25519_NO_SEED`.
-This does disable the `ed25519_create_seed` function however you can use your own seeding function if you wish.
+This disables the `ed25519_create_seed` function, so if your application requires key generation you must supply your own seeding function (simply a 32 byte random number generator).

 Performance
 -----------

-On a machine with an Intel Q6600 @ 2.4GHz I got the following speeds (running on only one thread):
+On a machine with an Intel Pentium B970 @ 2.3GHz I got the following speeds (running on only one a single core):

     Seed + key generation:             345us
     Message signing (short message):   256us